RT-Thread/rt-thread/documentation/3.kernel/basic/basic.md

 @page page_kernel_basics Kernel Basics

 This chapter gives a brief introduction to the software architecture of the RT-Thread kernel, beginning with its composition and implementation.
 While also introducing RT-Thread kernel-related concepts for beginners.

-After understanding this chapter, readers will have an elementary understanding of the RT Thread kernel and will be able to answer questions such as -
+After understanding this chapter, readers will have an elementary understanding of the RT Thread kernel and will be able to answer questions such as:

 - What are the constituents of the kernel?
 - How does the system startup?